-- The free test mount-on is scored with a deduction for repetition: - when the Vaulter loses contact with the Horse before the end of the jump phase. (taking and releasing the handle). - Deduction of 2 points will be deducted from the performance of mount-on.
+- The free test mount-on is scored with a deduction for repetition: - When the vaulter loses contact with the horse without having started the attempt to mount. (taking handles and releasing them) - Deduction of 2 points will be deducted from the performance of mount-on.
 The deduction needs to be given for each occasion.